junxit/us-congress-bills-117/metadata.md

 - 2021-10-25 — Placed on the Union Calendar, Calendar No. 112.
 - 2021-10-25 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-154.
 - 2021-10-25 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-154.
+- 2021-10-27 — Considered under suspension of the rules. (consideration: CR H5940-5942)
+- 2021-10-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4035.
+- 2021-10-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-10-27 — Ms. Jackson Lee moved to suspend the rules and pass the bill, as amended.
+- 2021-10-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5940)
+- 2021-10-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5940)